-8. Interim Final Rule for Loans to Executive Officers, Directors, and Principal Shareholders of Member Banks
+V. Interim Final Rule for Loans to Executive Officers, Directors, and Principal Shareholders of Member Banks

-On April 22, 2020, the Board published an interim final rule that excepts certain loans that are guaranteed under the SBA's PPP from the requirements of section 22(h) of the Federal Reserve Act and the corresponding provisions of the Board's Regulation O (12 CFR 215).
-The PPP loans will not be subject to section 22(h) or the corresponding provisions of Regulation O if they are not prohibited by the SBA lending restrictions as defined in the interim rule.
+On April 22, 2020, the Board published an interim final rule that excepts certain loans that are guaranteed under the SBA's PPP from the requirements of section 22(h) of the Federal Reserve Act and the corresponding provisions of the Board's Regulation O. The PPP loans will not be subject to section 22(h) or the corresponding provisions of Regulation O if they are not prohibited by the SBA lending restrictions as defined in the interim rule.
 The PPP applies to loans made between February 15 and June 30, 2020.
 Similarly, the exception in the interim final rule applies only to loans made during the same time period.
-Pursuant to Section 18(j)(2) of the Federal Deposit Insurance Act and Section 11(b)(1) of the Home Owners' Loan Act, the exception in the Board's interim final rule applies to insured state nonmember banks and savings associations, respectively, in the same manner and to the same extent as if these institutions were member banks.
+PPP loans excepted from the requirements of section 22(h) of the Federal Reserve Act and the corresponding provisions of the Board's Regulation O should not be included in the extensions of credit reported in Schedule RC-M, items 1.a and 1.b.